semrush/intergalactic/website/docs2/components/tag/tag.md

 ## Sizes and paddings

-@table-caption Tag sizes and paddings
+Table: Tag sizes and paddings

 Size (height in px) | Paddings                                       |
 | ----------------- | ---------------------------------------------- |